Wang-BrainBody-Lab/Documentation/nextflow_pipeline_setup.md

 export TOWER_ACCESS_TOKEN=<YOUR TOKEN>
 ./tw-agent <YOUR CONNECTION ID>
 ```
-To use screen, run the following shell script instead:
+To use screen, run the following shell script instead, replace the Token and ID with true value:

 ```bash
 #!/bin/bash